 From Siena

-Tours from Siena to San Gimignano typically include either a visit to Volterra or the Chianti region and Montalcino.
+Tours from Siena to San Gimignano typically include either a visit to Volterra or the Chianti region.

 While these combinations could be nice for seeing more of Tuscany, they would definitely make for a very long day!